ccc-lab/ccc-firebase/README.md

 2. `cd` into the directory you'd like to link to your online project.
 If you are using the lab's project, this will be the folder you downloaded in step 1.
 3. Run the command `firebase init`.
 4. When asked "Which Firebase CLI features do you want to set up for this folder?" select "Database", "Hosting", and "Storage".
-5. You will be prompted to choose and existing project or create a new one.
+5. You will be prompted to choose an existing project or create a new one.
 Select "Use an existing project".
 At this point you may be asked to log into Firebase if you haven't already.
 6. Select the project you would like to associate with your local directory.
 If you are using the lab's project, it will be called `ccclab-573ff (CCCLab)`.
 7. Press enter to select the default options for any remaining questions.
 (Unless you know what you are doing and want to change them!)

 ## Testing and publishing experiments

 To test experiments locally, simply run `firebase serve` and navigate to your experiment's "experiment.html" page (typically http://localhost:5000/{EXPERIMENT_FOLDER}/experiment.html).
-To publish changes to the Firebase Console, run `firebase deploy`.
+To publish your local changes to the online project, run `firebase deploy`.
 If your experiment is being hosted by the lab, it can be found at https://ccclab-573ff.firebaseapp.com/{EXPERIMENT_NAME}/experiment.html.

 ----